(精読) | ||

 - JapanTimes Life (food, travel) / JapanTimes Music / Mainichi Entertainment

 Reddit (Discussion board with communities for almost every topic.
-If you subscribe to Japan-related pages, you can learn language & culture by understanding how foreigners view Japan:
+If you subscribe to Japan-related pages, you can learn both language & culture by reading how foreigners view Japan):

 Academic:

-Wikipedia (good as a resource, not to cite; ウィキペディアを引用はダメです!)
+Wikipedia (good as a resource, but not to cite; ウィキペディアを引用はダメです!)

 See the sites for each faculty for more reading material: